rakenapp/mobx-mc/README.md

 The **set** method performs a "smart" update of the the **models** array with the passed list of models:

 - If a model in the list isn't in the collection, it will be added.
-- If a model in the list is in the collection already, its attributes will be merged.
 - If the collection contains any models that aren't in the list, they'll be removed.
+- If a model in the list is in the collection already, its attributes will be updated.
+The default is a full reset of the model's attributes.
+Pass `merge:true` to override this.

-If you'd like to customize the behavior, you can disable it with options: `{add: false}`, `{remove: false}`, or `{merge: false}`.
+If you'd like to customize the behavior, you can configure it with options:

 #### Options

 - `add` (Boolean)
 - `remove` (Boolean)
+- `update`(Boolean),
 - `merge`(Boolean)

 ### parse(data)